-The following is everything you need to know about credit scores, why you should care about them, and how you can use them to reach your financial dreams.
+The following is our list of everything you need to know about what a credit score is, why you should care about yours and how you can use it to achieve your financial goals.
 Let’s get to it.

 What is a credit score?

 How to improve your credit score

 Credit scores and credit reports are not the same

 Don’t go into debt to improve your credit score

 Lenders developed credit scores to help them understand the level of risk certain borrowers might present.
 They start by measuring a certain number of credit criteria (detailed below), and from there, borrowers are given a three-digit score between 300 and 850.

 But what you might not know is that we all have more than one credit score.
 There are a few different scoring models, such as FICO® and Vantage 3.0.
 While these scores are based on similar factors, they probably won’t be exactly the same.